 While you can’t buy your plants tiny down coats, you can help them survive the winter.
 In the fall, continue watering your container gardens.
 Stop fertilizing containers, particularly those that contain perennials, about six to eight weeks before the first frost date is predicted for your area.
 You don’t want to encourage new growth.
 It is too tender, won’t survive cold temperatures, and could even weaken or kill your plant.
 During a severe freeze, insulation blankets sold at most garden centers provide extra protection.

 Understand What "Freezing" Means

-- Light freeze (between 29°F to 32°F): tender plants are killed, other vegetation is not dramatically effected.
+- Light freeze (between 29 to 32 degrees Fahrenheit): Tender plants are killed, other vegetation is not dramatically affected.

-- Moderate freeze (between 25°F and 28°F): heavy damage to tender and semi-hardy plants.
+- Moderate freeze (between 25 and 28 degrees Fahrenheit): Heavy damage to tender and semi-hardy plants can occur.

-Even if a plant is a hardy perennial, if it doesn't look great, or you just aren’t crazy about it - chuck it.
+Even if a plant is a hardy perennial, if it doesn't look great, or you just aren’t crazy about it, get rid of it.
 Add it to your compost pile and at least it will become food for some other plant down the line.